nebriv/VHN/README.md

 VHN
 ===

-A repo for the Vulnerable Host Network project at Champlain College
+A repo for the Vulnerable Host Network project at Champlain College poop